Dakshansh-Chawda/fopt_vengeance/README.md

 - zonotope_analysis:  To determine (and plot) zonotope given surviving orientations and generators
 - dual_analysis:      To determine (and plot) dual zonotope alongside primal zonotope
 - full_generic_analysis: Uses above scripts and generalizes it upto 3D
-- interactive_3d_plots: same functionality as full_generic_analysis, but the plots are interactive
+- interactive_3d_plots: interactive 3D plots of cone decomposition and zonotopes
 - interactive_4d_plots: same as interactive_3d_plots with a heat map for fourth dimension
 - pipeline.py         : the MAIN file that streamlines everything into a single pipeline for analysis
 - zonotope.ipynb      : notebook with examples and plots from the draft